 5. Allow your dog time to settle by themselves

 Dogs are social animals, so most will be happy to have us around 24/7.
 However, it’s important that your dog has the opportunity to relax and rest and doesn’t come to rely on you being around all the time!*

 - Ensure your dog has unrestricted access to places where they like to relax and sleep.

 - If you have children, ask them not to disturb your dog while they are resting and make sure your dog can leave of their own accord if they wish.

 - If your dog doesn’t already have a favourite place to relax, or it’s in a place where your family are now, try creating a space that is just for them – make it quiet and associate it with their favourite toys and treats so they enjoy being there.

 - Don’t invite your dog to join you in everything you do to ensure they’ll be comfortable when you aren’t around.

 * If you think your dog experiences separation anxiety, you should ask your vet to refer you to a Certificated Clinical Animal Behaviourist for professional advice and treatment.
-We will be releasing another article that covers preparing your dog for life after lockdown with a focus on separation anxiety – what it is, how to recognise it and how to help prevent it or support dogs who have it – later this month.
+Take a look our piece around supporting your dog with separation anxiety after lockdown.

 6. How does your dog feel?